Nakhon Si Thammarat Airport: History

-The airport's first landing was on 1 December 1998 by Thai Airways and PBair from Bangkok.
+The airport's first landing was on 1 December 1998 by Thai Airways International and PBair from Bangkok.

 Beginning in 1985, Nakhon Si Thammarat used Cha-ian Airport (Army Region 4) temporarily.
-Thai Airways flew from Surat Thani to Nakhon Si Thammarat on Short 360 aircraft.
-Nakhon Si Thammarat Airport then had Nok Air, Thai AirAsia, One-Two-Go as airlines.
+Thai Airways Company flew from Surat Thani to Nakhon Si Thammarat on Short 360 aircraft.
+Nakhon Si Thammarat Airport then had Nok Air, Thai AirAsia, and One-Two-Go as airlines.
 Thai Airways and PBair later suspended service.

-In July 2008, the Department of Civil Aviation (Thailand) suspended the certificate of One Two Go (operated by Orient Thai Airlines) from 22 July to 15 September.
-One Two Go was then re-certified and their service was suspended to Nakhon Si Thammarat Airport.
+In July 2008, the Department of Civil Aviation (Thailand) suspended the certificate of One-Two-Go (operated by Orient Thai Airlines) from 22 July to 15 September.
+One-Two-Go was then re-certified and their service was suspended to Nakhon Si Thammarat Airport.

-Nakhon Si Thammarat Airport offers direct routes from Bangkok–Don Mueang with Nok Air, Thai AirAsia, and Thai Lion Air.
-The average number of flights is 7 per day.